Josh Jung Player Props: Rangers vs. Astros

-Josh Jung -- with an on-base percentage of .262 in his past 10 games, 63 points lower than his season-long percentage -- will be in action for the Texas Rangers versus the Houston Astros, with Ronel Blanco on the mound, on June 30 at 8:05 PM ET.
+Josh Jung, with a slugging percentage of .385 in his past 10 games -- including two home runs -- will be in action for the Texas Rangers against the Houston Astros, with Hunter Brown on the mound, July 1 at 4:05 PM ET.

-In his previous game he had a one-hit performance (1-for-4) against the Tigers.
+He notched a home run while going 1-for-3 in his last game against the Astros.

 Josh Jung Game Info & Props vs. the Astros